 Causes of Exercise Intolerance

-Exercise intolerance happens when you have breathing difficulties after a short period of exercise.
+Exercise intolerance is experienced when you have breathing difficulties after a short period of exercise.
 When oxygen fails to get circulated in your body, you tire easily and can no longer tolerate movement.
 If you are unfit and unhealthy, you can have signs of exercise intolerance.

-Exercise intolerance is triggered by muscles that involve the breaking down of glucose into energy, failing to perform as they should.
+Exercise intolerance can be triggered by muscles that involve the breaking down of glucose into energy, failing to perform as they should.

-You are also likely to develop exercise intolerance when the airways (tubes that carry air in and out of your lungs) of your lungs become narrower than usual.
+Exercise intolerance can also develop when the airways (tubes that carry air in and out of your lungs) of your lungs become narrower than usual.
 This blocks the flow of air in and out of your lungs, causing you to tire quickly.

 Diagnosis of Exercise Intolerance